tynnienjambi/pitches/README.md

 ## Support and contact details
- If any issues,questions,ideas and concerns are encountered,feel free to contact mumocaroline19@gmail.com
+ If any issues,questions,ideas and concerns are encountered,feel free to contact njambik350@gmail.com

 ## License
 This project is licensed under the MIT License

-## Copyright (c) 2018 Caroline Mumo
+## Copyright (c) 2022 Tinisha Kamau
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights